 When most people outside the physics community think about black holes, the name of Stephen Hawking comes to mind.

 But another brilliant physicist, Jacob Bekenstein, who passed away on August 17, also made groundbreaking contributions to the field.
 In the 1970s, Bekenstein worked on the idea of black hole entropy.
-Despite a disagreement between he and Hawking relating to this field, their efforts eventually led to the famous Bekenstein-Hawking formula.
+Despite a disagreement between him and Hawking relating to this field, their efforts eventually led to the famous Bekenstein-Hawking formula.

 Bekenstein was born in Mexico City in 1947 and obtained his undergraduate and graduate degrees from the Polytechnic Institute of Brooklyn.
 It was while working towards his doctorate at Princeton University, under the late John A. Wheeler, that he discovered the black hole entropy.
 It laid the foundation for the field of black hole thermodynamics, a study of the dynamic behavior of heat and gases.